MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Best-Practices-for-Securing-Active-Directory.md

 Attacks against computing infrastructure have increased over the last decade in all parts of the world.
 We live in an age of cyber-warfare, cybercrime, and hacktivism.
 As a result, organizations of all sizes all over the world have had to deal with information leaks, theft of intellectual property (IP), denial-of-service (DDoS) attacks, or even destroyed infrastructure.

 However, as the threat landscape has changed over the years, the security landscape has also adapted to counter these threats.
-While no organization with an information technology (IT) infrastructure is ever perfectly immune to attack, the ultimate goal of security isn't preventing attack attempts altogether, but protecting the IT infrastructure from being compromised by attacks.
+While no organization with an information technology (IT) infrastructure is ever perfectly immune to attack, the ultimate goal of security isn't preventing attack attempts altogether, but protecting the IT infrastructure from attacks.
 With the right policies, processes, and controls, you can protect key parts of your IT infrastructure from compromise.

 In this article, we describe the most common types of vulnerabilities we've observed in Active Directory (AD) deployments.
 Next, we arm you with recommendations for how to protect these weak points from compromises.
-We designed these recommendations based on the expertise of our Microsoft IT (MSIT) and Microsoft Information Security and Risk Managment (ISRM) organizations.
+We designed these recommendations based on the expertise of our Microsoft IT (MSIT) and Microsoft Information Security and Risk Management (ISRM) organizations.
 We also show you steps you can take to reduce how much vulnerable infrastructure, or attack surface, on your AD is exposed to the outside world.
-In the event of total system compromise, we also include suggestions for how to recover vital data and infrastructure function.
+We also include suggestions for how to recover vital data and infrastructure function if there's a security compromise.

 ## Common security vulnerabilities